FuxiaoLiu/Crawler/README.md

 # Crawler
-A sample code for using post request.
+Some sample code for crawler.